MeetAndy logo

 • Be specific in the first mention.
 "Add dark mode" gets a generic plan; "Add dark mode to the settings page using our existing theme tokens, defaulting to system preference" gets a much better one.

 • Reply in the thread to refine.
-Even after approving a plan, you can reply mid-implementation with "actually, also do X" — Andy will adjust.
+Even after approving a plan, you can reply mid-implementation with "actually, also do X", and Andy will adjust.

 • Use memory to teach Andy facts about your project so you don't have to repeat them every time.